midnightmoet/AntiSocial_Unearthed/README.md

 ## Frontend
-- Start with `npm start` in the clientside folder
+- Start with `npm run dev` in the clientside folder
-- Running on port 3000
+- Running on port 5173
 - Clientside was bootstrapped with create-react-app (I used 17.0.02 version)

 ## Backend